openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 omz_downloader --name googlenet-v1
 ```

-3. If a model is not in the OpenVINO™ Runtime IR or ONNX format, it must be converted.
+3. If a model is not in the IR or ONNX format, it must be converted.
 You can do this using the model converter:

 ```
 omz_converter --name googlenet-v1